Particle.news

 EFL Sets March Vote on Expanding Championship Play-Offs to Six Teams

-A March 5 ballot will gauge support for a six-team format designed to add single-leg eliminators and keep more clubs in contention late in the season.
+Supporters say the six-team format would keep more clubs in contention late in the season.

 Overview